mvolkmann/blog/src/dart.md

 Every `.dart` file defines a "library".
 Typically these are placed in the `lib` directory of a project.
+They can be placed at the top of the `lib` directory or in subdirectories nested at any depth below the `lib` directory.

 All names defined in a library, including private ones, are accessible throughout the library.